MatrixDJ96/refind-theme-matrixdj96/README.md

 A simplistic clean and minimal theme for [rEFInd](https://www.rodsbooks.com/refind/index.html)

-NOTE: this is a fork of [munlik's theme](https://github.com/munlik/refind-theme-regular) since he seems to have abandoned his project, he didn't answer to (my) PRs on github for years.
+NOTE: this is a fork of [bobafetthotmail's repo](https://github.com/bobafetthotmail/refind-theme-regular) since he seems to have abandoned his project.

  **press F10 to take screenshot**